-At 48, I made a pivotal turn in my career trajectory.
-I commuted from Tampa to Philadelphia to attend the University of Pennsylvania’s Master of Applied Positive Psychology Program.
+In 2006, I read an article in the New York Times Sunday Magazine about the burgeoning field of positive psychology.
+The article mentioned a master level psychology program at Penn.
+At 48 years of age, I mustered up some courage, applied to, and was accepted to the University of Pennsylvania’s Master of Applied Positive Psychology Program.
+I commuted from Tampa to Philadelphia monthly.
 My studies at Penn focused on answering the question, “What makes life worthwhile?”
 We examined subjects related to positive emotions, relationships, meaning, achievement, vitality and the benefits of being a part of something bigger than ourselves.
 I expanded my career path combining a Master of Applied Positive Psychology degree with HR experience and grew my consulting practice to include career and leadership coaching.

 - Certified – Myers-Briggs Personality Indicator (MBTI)

 - Certified – Emotional Intelligence Practitioner (TalentSmart)

 - Certified – Positive Psychology Coach (Positive Acorn)

 - Certified – Positive Psychology Practitioner (CAPP) Flourishing Center

 - Master Applied Positive Psychology (MAPP) | University of Pennsylvania

 - University of Pennsylvania Secondary School Selection Interviewer (2008 – 2013)

 - University of Pennsylvania Interviewer for Master of Applied Positive Psychology (2008-2013)